 Nana Cooper’s children’s stories are a popular event on radio, with her weekly broadcasts attracting thousands of listeners of all ages.
 Especially popular children’s stories include tales of Ben and Sam-Puss, based on the adventures of her very own pets in the little village of Cockington!
 Delighting children and adults alike, her stories are now being animated by students at the local college.
-New characters appear quite regularly, with “Sid the Scaffolder” (a very talented spider!) as the most recent addition.
+New characters appear quite regularly, with “Sid the Scaffolder” (a very talented spider!), and “Little Pip the Patcher” (Sid’s enthusiastic apprentice) as the most recent additions.

 A Bit About Nana Cooper